-Chris Dervan, senior vice president and product manager at PNC Bank, said income verification is a standard requirement for all loan applications, regardless of the income sources.
-“We require income information and documentation for all applicants, so in that respect there’s no difference for self-employed borrowers.
-The variation would be in the type of documentation involved with those who don’t have a pay stub,” Dervan says.
+Chris Dervan, senior vice president and product manager at PNC Bank, said that income verification is a standard requirement for all loan applications, regardless of income sources.
+“We require income information and documentation for all applicants, so in that respect, there’s no difference for self-employed borrowers.
+The variation would be in the type of documentation involved with those who don’t have a pay stub,” Dervan said.

 Although it’s not a requirement, it can be much easier for self-employed applicants to get approved for a loan if they have a cosigner.
-That shows the lender that the applicant has financial backup in case their business goes under, or are unable to pay back their loan in full.
-Having a cosigner can also help the applicant negotiate a lower interest rate or higher loan amount based on their needs.
+That shows the lender that the applicant has financial backup in case their business goes under, or they are unable to pay back their loan in full.
+Having a cosigner can also help you negotiate a lower interest rate or higher loan amount based on your needs.

-To apply for a business loan, there is actually more paperwork that needs to be filed than for a person loan.
-The applicant must submit their business finance statements, proof of income, profit and loss statements, projected financial statements and tax returns.
-The business owner will also have to submit their loan application history, if applicable.
+There’s another downside to consider: when you apply for a business loan, you’ll likely have to complete a lengthier application than for a personal loan.
+Plus, the lender could request business financial statements, proof of income, profit and loss statements, projected financial statements, tax returns and any loan application history, if applicable.

 The bottom line

-Despite the hurdles associated with personal and business loans as a self-employed applicant, it’s still entirely possible to get approved, even without a W2 pay stub.
-According to Dervan, potential applicants should know that lenders encourage those with self-employment or freelance income to apply for loans, and explore the various loan options that may be available to them.
-“We welcome self-employed applicants and will do everything we can to work with them to help them obtain a loan,” he says.
+Despite the hurdles associated with personal and business loans as a self-employed applicant, it’s possible to get approved, even without a W2 pay stub.
+According to Dervan, potential applicants should know that lenders encourage those with self-employment or freelance income to apply for loans and explore the various loan options that may be available to them.
+“We welcome self-employed applicants and will do everything we can to work with them to help them obtain a loan,” he said.

-Before applicants choose a lender, they should shop around and find a company that specializes in self-employment loans.
-Specialty financial institutions are better equipped to guide self-employed people through the loan process, and a lender may be more likely to approve a loan with favorable terms.
+Before applying for a loan, shop around to find lenders that specialize in self-employment loans.
+These financial institutions are better equipped to guide self-employed individuals through the loan process and often provide loans with favorable terms.